Party Leader: Riccardo Magi

 Party Leader: Viktorija Čmilyté-Nielsen

-Liberal Movement believes in an independent, creative individual.
-We also believe in a society that is democratic and socially responsible, where citizens and national institutions collaborate and maintain a stable, growing quality of life for everyone.
-Our priority is to invest in an independent and creative individual, to lay down the most appropriate conditions for accessible education for all, where a person can succeed on the job market, engage in civil society and be spiritually prosperous.
-We see a third republic where people control their accountable and open leadership, where children are taught, sick people are cured, and criminals are punished.
+The party's priority is to invest in an independent and creative individual, to lay down the most appropriate conditions for accessible education for all, where a person can succeed on the job market, engage in civil society and be spiritually prosperous.
+It also sees a third republic where people control their accountable and open leadership, where children are taught, sick people are cured, and criminals are punished.

 Liberalisok - Magyar Liberális Párt